Get More Out Of Life. Get More Out of Music.

 The book is amazing and has a wealth of incredibly useful information.

-This above listing isn’t even the tip of the iceberg yet.
+The above listing isn’t even the tip of the iceberg yet.

 While this blog is not specifically about playing guitar or learning music, the above ideas can help you streamline your life and improve your time usage, your finances, and many other areas of your life.